Grimxjoke/LearnWeb3/README.md

 # Learn Web 3

-This is a repository for my journey of learning Web3.
-In this repository, I am experimenting with small projects that are essential parts of the ecosystem.
+This is a repository of part of my journey of learning Web3.
+In this repository, I am experimenting small projects that are essential parts of the ecosystem.

+I'm Learn a lot in Smart Contracts developement, Testing , Tooling and many Security Best Practices to have in this field.

 ## Projects